We all want better ways of getting from Point A to Point B.

 - Review the Regional Transportation Plan

-- Provide a comment about the Regional Transportation Plan
+- Provide a comment about the update to the Atlanta Region’s Plan

 - Play the ‘Future Focus’ online game and learn about the main drivers of change that will impact the region’s future